Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Bytes 0x010C3, 0x119C stored the number of pictures received from males, bytes 0x010C4, 0x119D received from females ;
 - bytes 0x011D6 and 0x011D6 repeated at 0x011FA and 0x11FB seem to be a checksum only related to vector state ;
 - Occurences of these checksums is preceded by the word "Magic" in ascii, perhaps a kind of humor ;
-- The last byte into an image slot (0xXXFFF) is not related to the image state ;
+- The last byte into an image slot (0xXXFFF) is not at all related to the image state (despite some internet informations);
 - Any discrepancy between data, scores and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted or modified by cheating).
-Everything is set to zero ;
+Everything is set to zero, end of story, reward for cheating ;

 # Summary